It's Show Time! - Basic Training for Yorkshire Terriers

 When he's had a good day get down on the floor and play with him.

-Teach him "come" and other simple commands as a part of play and it's a *fun* thing to learn with you.
+Teach him "come" and other simple commands as a part of play, and then he will feel that it's a *fun* thing to learn with you.

-Furthermore, rewarding with food can result in excess food intake, which can lead to obesity and shorten the life of your teacupYorkshire terrier.
+Furthermore, rewarding with food can result in excess food intake, which can lead to obesity and shorten the life of your dog.

-Having a healthy puppy with good manners and training leads to having a happy, well-adjusted adult teacup Yorkshire Terrier that is a true part of the home.
+Having a healthy puppy with good manners and training leads to having a happy, well-adjusted adult dog that is a true part of the home.

-Your teacup Yorkshire Terrier is still a dog underneath that cute exterior.
+Your cute teacup Yorkshire Terrier is still a dog underneath that cute exterior.

-They displease their leader and they are submissive so they are not banished from the 'pack', but the concept of being "sorry" or regret isn't something that dogs dwell on.
+When they displease their leader, they are submissive so they are not banished from the 'pack', but the concept of being "sorry" or regret isn't something that dogs dwell on.

-Your teacup Yorkshire Terrier needs a leader and someone to teach them how to adapt to our world.
+Your new puppy needs a leader and someone to teach it how to adapt to our world.

 As humans we must try to understand their world and help them adapt to ours, while "speaking a different language".